01-edu/Branch-AI/projects/project4/README.md

 Note: Financial data can be complex and tricky to analyse for a lot of reasons.
 In order to focus on Time Series forecasting, the project gives access to a "simplified" financial dataset.
 For instance, we consider the composition of the SP500 remains similar over time which is not true and which introduces a "survivor bias".
 Plus, the data during covid-19 was removed because it may have a significant impact on the backtesting.

-Note: Financial data can be complex and tricky to analyse for a lot of reasons.
-In order to focus on Time Series forecasting, the project gives access to a "simplified" financial dataset.
-For instance, we consider the composition of the SP500 remains similar over time which is not true and which introduces a "survivor bias".
-Plus, the data during covid-19 was removed because it may have a significant impact on the backtesting.

-Note: Financial data can be complex and tricky to analyse for a lot of reasons.
-In order to focus on Time Series forecasting, the project gives access to a "simplified" financial dataset.
-For instance, we consider the composition of the SP500 remains similar over time which is not true and which introduces a "survivor bias".
-Plus, the data during covid-19 was removed because it may have a significant impact on the backtesting.

-**"No leakage" small guide:**
+**"No leakage" [intro](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) and small guide:**
 We assume it is day D and we want to take a position on the next h days on the next day.
 The position starts on day D+1 (included).
 To decide wether we take a short or long position the return between day D+1 and D+2 is computed and used as a target.
 Finally, as features on day contain information until day D 11:59pm, target need to be shifted.
 As a result, the final dataframe schema is:

 | Index   |          Features          |           Target |
 | ------- | :------------------------: | ---------------: |